Rui-Zhang1997/python-intro/python.md

 def <function name>(<self-reference-parameter>, <parameters>):
 	<code>
 ```
 The first parameter of an instance function is the *self parameter*, which is traditionally called "self" but can be called anything one wants, is used to reference instance functions and variables (e.g. `self.variable` or `self.function()`).
-When doing a call to an instance method, the instance itself is implicitly passed as the firstIf one is making a static function (or static method, as it is so called in Python), then the first parameter is not the *self parameter* and alos must append the @classmethod decorator to the line above, e.g.
+When doing a call to an instance method, the instance itself is implicitly passed as the first argument so there is no need to do something like `a.foo(a, 1, 2, 3)`.
+If one is making a static function (or static method, as it is so called in Python), then the first parameter is not the *self parameter* and alos must append the @classmethod decorator to the line above, e.g.
 ```python
 @classmethod
 def <function-name>(<parameters>):